 Cafesano is a very popular Reston restaurant, especially at lunchtime when local workers, teachers, and residents fill every table.
 If you’re hoping to snag a booth, arrive early or late for lunch.
 Fortunately, turn-over is quick so you shouldn’t have to wait long, even when the dining room is full.

 In the evening, Reston’s Cafesano interior is softly lit with candles and is generally quieter.
 The vibe is still casual, but with a little more calm in the air.

 Reston’s Cafesano Menu and Favorite Dishes

 We have been regulars at Cafesano since it opened, and have never ordered a dish we didn’t enjoy.
 Salads, sandwiches, meat skewers, pizzas—they’re all fresh and tasty.
 But we do have favorites on the Cafesano menu.

-The Dip Sampler is an excellent start to your meal, with red pepper hummus (our fave), regular hummus, tzatziki or baba ghanoush (pick two), a generous portion of warm pita bread, and a stuffed grape leaf.
-The zucchini fritti is a good bet if you prefer something hot.
+The Dip Sampler is an excellent start to your meal, with red pepper hummus (our fave), regular hummus, tzatziki, or baba ghanoush (pick two), a generous portion of warm pita bread, and a stuffed grape leaf.
+If you prefer something hot try the zucchini fritti.

 Cafesano’s brick oven pizzas are really delicious.
 Meat lovers who like a little heat should try the Arrabbiata, with spicy sausage and caramelized onions.
 The Del Mar, topped with grilled shrimp and roasted peppers is our favorite white pizza.
 We also love the Bianca Insalata, which is piled with arugula for a sort of pizza and salad combo.